-General Goodwin graduated from the United States Air Force Academy in 1993 with a Bachelor of Science degree in mechanical engineering and earned her pilot wings in 1995 from Laughlin Air Force Base, Texas.
-She served in various assignments as a command pilot with more than 2,900 hours in multiple aircraft platforms to include the B-52, B-2, EC-130, C-130, T-38, T-1 and T-37.
-General Goodwin commanded the 509th Operations Support Squadron and the 2d Bomb Wing, leading the B-52 back into combat for the first time in a decade.
+Brig.
+Gen. Goodwin graduated from the U.S. Air Force Academy in 1993 with a Bachelor of Science degree in Mechanical Engineering and earned her pilot wings in 1995 from Laughlin Air Force Base, Texas.
+She served in various assignments as a command pilot with more than 2,900 hours in multiple aircraft platforms, including the B-52, B-2, EC-130, C-130, T-38, T-1, T-37 and T-53.
+She commanded the 509th Operations Support Squadron and the 2nd Bomb Wing, leading the B-52 back into combat for the first time in a decade.
+Brig.
 Gen. Goodwin also oversaw the incorporation of the B-2 into theater operational plans while integrating policies, standards and procedures for B-2 training and combat employment.
-She was part of the planning team for night one of the “shock and awe” air strike campaign during Operation Iraqi Freedom and led the planning of air operations for night one of Operation Odyssey Dawn in Libya.
+She was part of the planning team for night one of the “shock and awe” airstrike campaign during Operation Iraqi Freedom and also led the planning of air operations for night one of Operation Odyssey Dawn in Libya.

-Gen. Goodwin was a National Defense Fellow and served as a pacific region political adviser to the Chief of Staff of the Air Force in the Bangkok Embassy, Thailand, addressing counter-insurgency, port security and refugee issues.
-Gen. Goodwin was hand-selected as the U.S. Pacific Command Commander’s Action Group Deputy Director, and was responsible to the USPACOM Commander for development of strategic concepts, theater engagement planning with regional leaders and annual congressional testimony.
-Prior to assuming her current position, she was the senior military assistant to the Secretary of the Air Force.
+Brig.
+Gen. Goodwin was a National Defense Fellow and served as a Pacific region political advisor to the Chief of Staff of the Air Force in the Bangkok Embassy, Thailand, addressing counter-insurgency, port security and refugee issues.
+She was also hand-selected to serve as the Deputy Director of the Commander’s Action Group, U.S. Pacific Command, where she was responsible to the Commander for the development of strategic concepts, theater engagement planning with regional leaders and annual Congressional testimony.
+Brig.
+Gen. Goodwin spent her fourth tour in Washington, D.C., as the senior military assistant to the Secretary of the Air Force.
+Prior to assuming her current position, the general was Commandant of Cadets, U.S. Air Force Academy; Chief of Staff, Joint Force Space Component Command; Director of Transformation, North American Aerospace Defense Command and U.S. Northern Command; and Chief of Staff and Space Operations Command lead for the reengineering and design of the Initial Operating Capability effort for U.S. Space Force’s first operating field command.

 1999 Squadron Officer School, Maxwell Air Force Base, Ala.